Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

     "root": "3566AEDB090B9480B03272C8E8D02685571730B6"
 }
 ```

-In above payload we can notice that the provided assets can fall in three categories, specified by the field `operation`:
+In the above payload we can notice that the provided assets can fall in three categories, specified by the field `operation`:

-- **INSERT** - denotes that the asset was added in this revision compared with the previous state;
+- **INSERT** - denotes that the asset was added in this revision if compared with the previous state;
-- **MODIFY** - indicates that the asset was present in previous revision, but some data was changed.
+- **MODIFY** - indicates that the asset was present in the previous revision, but some data was changed;
-- **REMOVE** - indicates that the asset no longer exists compared with previous revision.
+- **REMOVE** - indicates that the asset no longer exists when compared with the previous revision.

-***Note:*** In Forge Data Exchange context, all entities have `revisionId` field, which helps keeping track of different versions of the entity.
-For example, in case an asset with a certain id, suffers some changes, it will be assigned another revisionId, which can be seen as two versions of the same asset, each holding info specific to their version.
+***NOTE:*** In Forge Data Exchange context, all entities have `revisionId` field which helps keeping track of different versions of the entity.
+For example, in case an asset with a certain ID goes through some changes, it will be assigned another revisionId which can be interpreted as having two versions of the same asset, each holding info specific to their version.

-Same thing is valid when retrieving the relationships.
-A call to
+The same concept is valid when retrieving the relationships.
+A call to the following:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/relationships:sync?filters=exchange.snapshot.fromRevision==